pilotmoon/PopClip-Extensions/source/CommaList/Readme.md

 The extension has two actions, both with the same icon, which appear only when the text selection contains a suitable input:

 * The **Join with commas** action is available when the text selection contains more than one line (ignoring blank lines).
-It replaces the lines with a single-line comma-separated list.
+It replaces each newline with a comma and a space.
+Blank lines, and spaces at the start and end of lines, are ignored.
 * The **Split into lines** action is available when the text selection is a single line, with at least one comma.
 It replaces the commas (and any spaces around the commas), with newlines.

 ## About